truchas/truchas/BUILDING.md

 * By default Truchas will be installed into the `install` subdirectory of the top-level source directory.
 Use the `-D CMAKE_INSTALL_PREFIX=<truchas_dir>` cmake argument to specify a different directory.

+#### Compiling on a Mac
+The test suite is currently failing so mac support is still considered experimental.
+So far, this has only been tested using the NAG Fortran compiler and the Apple Clang compilers.
+This is a 3 step process

+1. OpenMPI
+2. TPL
+3. Truchas

+##### Notes for OpenMPI
+There is an issue with failing to trigger the NAG preprocessor on the case insensitive Mac filesystem.
+This should be fixed for OpenMPI versions > 4.0.3.
+If compiling for version <= 4.0.3, the following configuration step should suffice (from the top level source directory):

+	$ mkdir build
+	$ cd build
+	$ ../configure FC=nagfor FCFLAGS=-fpp --prefix=<my_openmpi_install_dir>

+The `-fpp` option can be removed for later OpenMPI releases

+##### Notes for TPL
+Configuring cmake using the `config/linux-nag.cmake` is sufficent.
+No other special flags have been needed

+##### Notes for Truchas
+`PGSLib` is a subpackage of Truchas that depends heavily on the linux shared library linking model.
+The linux linking behavior can be emulated with the `CMAKE_SHARED_LINKER_FLAGS` that are set in `mac-nag-chk.cmake`.
+With this in mind, the following allowed for building truchas on a mac

+	$ mkdir build
+    $ cd build
+    $ cmake -C ../config/mac-nag-chk.cmake \
+	        -D TRUCHAS_TPL_DIR=<truchas_tpl_dir> ..
+    $ make
+    $ make install

 #### Testing
 From the build directory run the command